 Click chart to see a simplified layout on the TOSI rules from the tax law firm Moodys Gartner.

 For complete details from the CRA on the TOSI rules click CRA TOSI RULES

 There is one thing for certain, money inside a whole life policy grows tax free and is not affected by these tax changes.
 There are five reasons to use whole life as an asset class.

 - Tax free growth.
 Similar to an RSP, money inside a whole life policy is deemed by Revenue Canada to be tax-exempt and therefore grows tax free.

 - Performance.
 Dividends are guaranteed to be paid and the increased annual cash values and death benefits are guaranteed.
 The current dividend interest rate is 6.25%.

 - Asset allocation.
 Sun life is the third largest debt provider in North American investing in Hospitals, Bridges and Roads making its asset allocation conservative with a history of strong performance in a participating insurance policy which means by law, the insurer must return 97.5% of the profit of the insurance portfolio to its policy holders (you).

 - Diversification.
 Perhaps most important is the fact that the traditional investment portfolio of stocks and bonds is no longer working.

-If you want to add whole life as an asset class where you can earn a 6.25% dividend interest rate, please call us at 416-222-1311 or email firstname.lastname@example.org
+If you want to add whole life as an asset class, please call us at 416-222-1311 or email firstname.lastname@example.org

 The above is an overview of incorporation and is not to be relied upon for definitive legal, tax or financial planning advice.
 Professionals interested in exploring the opportunities of incorporation in their practice should consult with experienced corporate law, tax and financial planning advisors to discuss their specific needs and circumstances.
 E&OE.